 Our ability to increase sales will depend, in large part, on our ability to enhance and improve our warehouse automation systems, software, services and products, introduce new robotic technology and automation systems in a timely manner, sell into new markets and further penetrate our existing markets.
 The success of any enhancement or new warehouse automation systems, software, services and products depends on several factors, including the timely completion, introduction and market acceptance of such systems, software, services and products, and the ability to maintain and develop relationships with customers and vendors.
 Any new warehouse automation system, product or service we develop or acquire may not be introduced in a timely or cost-effective manner.
 Any new markets into which we attempt to sell our warehouse automation systems, software, services and products may not be receptive.
-Our ability to further penetrate our existing markets depends on the quality, availability and reliability of our warehouse automation systems, software, services and products to meet customer demand.
-Similarly, if any of our potential competitors implement new technologies before we are able to implement ours, those competitors may be able to provide more effective products, possibly at lower prices.
+Our ability to further penetrate our existing markets depends on the quality, availability of our warehouse automation systems, software, services and products and our ability to design our warehouse automation systems, software, services and products and our ability to design our warehouse automation systems, software, services and products and our ability to design our warehouse automation systems, software, services and products and our ability to design our warehouse automation systems, software, services and products and our ability to design our warehouse automation systems, software, services and products and our ability to design our warehouse automation systems, software, services and products before we are able to implement ours, those competitors may be able to provide more effective products, possibly at lower prices.
 Any delay or failure in the introduction of new or enhanced solutions could harm our business, financial condition, cash flows and results of operations.